Leicester City F.C.: Stadium and training ground

-Rivalries, support and hooliganism
+Support, rivalries, and hooliganism

+The origin of the club's anthem "When You're Smiling", sung by supporters at home and away matches, dates back to the late 1970s with a modern version of the tune currently played before kick-off on home matchdays.

 The club's main rivals are Nottingham Forest, Derby County and Coventry City.
-Lesser rivalries also exist with Chelsea, dating back to around 1980, and more recently with Tottenham Hotspur, as both teams battled to win the 2015–16 Premier League.
+Lesser rivalries also exist with Chelsea, which dates back to around 1980, and more recently with Tottenham Hotspur, as both teams battled to win the 2015–16 Premier League.
 Leicester were widely considered to be Nottingham Forest's main rivals prior to the mid-1970s.
 However, when Brian Clough was appointed as Forest manager in 1975, much to the dismay of Derby fans, the rivalry between Forest and Derby quickly intensified.
 The Leicester-Forest rivalry is however, still prominent on the border of both cities, and on the border of both counties (Leicestershire and Nottinghamshire).

-The origin of the club's anthem "When You're Smiling", sung by supporters at home and away matches, dates back to the late 1970s with a modern version of the tune currently played before kick-off on home matchdays.
+The same is also applicable to the rivalry with Derby County, while the rivalry with Coventry City tends to be most keenly felt by supporters in the southern parts of Leicestershire.

 Like many other clubs in English football, Leicester have had links to hooliganism.
-In England and Wales, Leicester were listed as the 2nd most violent football club in August 2000, and averaged the 5th highest number of hooligans at matches between 2019 and 2023.
+In August 2000, Leicester were listed as the 2nd most violent football club in England and Wales.
+In June 2002, Leicester were one of six clubs who were banned from taking travelling supporters to Millwall during the 2002–03 season.
+Between 2019 and 2023, Leicester were listed as having the 5th highest number of hooligans at matches.
 During the 2022–23 and 2023–24 seasons, the club were ranked 3rd and 4th respectively for football banning orders.
-In March 2025, a report revealed that in the past five seasons, Leicester were ranked within the top 15 clubs in the country for arrests.
+In March 2025, a report revealed that in the past five seasons, Leicester were ranked 12th overall in the country for arrests.